-The Executive Board proposal to increase the maximum number of board members was approved by the RIPE NCC membership at the General Meeting in Autumn

-2013.
-The number of board members increased to six in 2014 and will further increase to seven in 2015.
+The Executive Board proposal to increase the maximum number of board members was approved by the RIPE NCC membership at the General Meeting in Autumn 2013.
+The number of board members increased to six in 2014 and to seven in 2015.